 FIXING AMERICA’S SURFACE TRANSPORTATION ACT AND WILDLIFE MIGRATION CORRIDORS

 HSC joined other peer organizations to provide comment on the Fixing America’s Surface Transportation Act.
 Commentary was provided to members of the House Transportation & Infrastructure Committee encouraging the committee to include funding authorization for wildlife crossings and policy direction for state transportation plans to prioritize wildlife habitat connectivity.
 Read the letter here.

+Houston Safari Club (HSC) is a 501(c)(4) non-profit organization dedicated to legislative and policy initiatives that may affect the future of hunting.
+HSC supports initiatives that protect the tradition of hunting and hunters’ rights.
+We take an active role in efforts to effect policy, protocols and legislation.
+Our mission is to protect the rights of hunters and the hunting heritage through advocacy, policy and legislation.
 Houston Safari Club (HSC) is a non-proﬁt organization, exempt from federal income tax, under section 501(c)(4) of the United States Internal Revenue Code.
 Payments to HSC are not deductible as charitable contributions for federal income tax purposes.
 Please contact your tax advisor concerning deductibility of any payments as business deductions.
 HSC EIN: 76-0082197.
 HSC is an independent organization, is not affiliated with Safari Club International (SCI) or its affiliates and is not a chapter or affiliate of any other organization.